wix/stylable/docs/tag-selectors.md

 # CSS Tag Selector

-Like CSS [type selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), **Stylable** `tag selectors` can match name of elements in the DOM.
+Like CSS [type selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), **Stylable** `tag selectors` can match the names of elements in the DOM.

 Tag selectors are **not** scoped themselves.
-The prefix selector around them is scoped normally and `root` is added to the beginning of the selector. *<Need clarification on this - isn't root what surrounds tag selector?>* The matching qualified name of a tag selector can therefore target any element in the subtree of the component.
-In the future we might add scoped tag selectors that will require additional integration with the view *<What view?
-DOM?>*.
+Other selectors used with a tag selector can be scoped.
+For example if a [class selector](./class-selectors.md) is used with a tag selector, the class is scoped and the tag selector is not.
+[Root](./root.md) is always added and is always scoped.
+The matching qualified name of a tag selector can therefore target any element in the subtree of the component.

+> **Note**: In the future we may add scoped tag selectors which will require Stylable to include additional [DOM integration](./react-integration.md).

 ## Native element

-Like CSS, targeting a native element also matches any element with the tag name that is found under a prefix selector:
+Targeting a native element matches any element with the same tag name that is found in a prefix selector.
+The prefix selector could be a class selector or the root.

 CSS API: